-A wavetable is a table of pointers to up to 128 waves,m in between you can move randomly.
+A wavetable is a table of pointers to up to 128 waves, among which you can move at will.

-If you like the sound and possibilities of the wavetable synthesis you should test the Waldorf Microwave II, XT or XTk.
+If you like the sound and possibilities of the wavetable synthesis you should try out the Waldorf Microwave II, XT or XTk.
 These are pure wavetable synthesizers.
+Also the Waldorf PPG Wave 2.V as a VST Instrument is capable of this synthesis.